FatimaZulfiqarAli-123/multilingual_sentiment_analyzer/README.md

-# Smart Multilingual Sentiment Analyzer using NLP and Transformers
+# Smart Multilingual Sentiment Analyzer using Transformers
 An AI-powered web application that detects sentiment (Positive, Negative, Neutral) from text in multiple languages using pretrained transformer models.

 ---